 A gifted deposit is either the full amount or a portion of the deposit you need, given to you as a gift with an agreement that you don’t need to repay the person who has given you it.

 Gifted Deposits come in handy when you have been able to save enough for your monthly repayments but are struggling to afford the initial deposit, something that is common for people on lower incomes.
 Having more gifted deposit available may also allow you to receive potentially better rates from a mortgage lender.

-Predominantly it is your parents who can gift you the deposit.
-This can be both birth and adopted parents.
-You may see this online as the “bank of Mum & Dad”.
-There are potential alternative family members who could also be considered when looking at utilising a gifted deposit.
-This is very much dependent on individual lenders so would require care when trying to find the right mortgage lender.
+We often find that it is mostly parents (birth and adopted) and carers who are able to gift you the deposit.
+You may see this referred to online as the “Bank of Mum & Dad”.
+Other family members who could also be considered when looking at the option of a gifted deposit.
+This is very much dependent on individual lenders so your dedicated mortgage advisor in Hull would need to be careful.

 We often find that customers don’t really know that their parents can help them out with their mortgage, or they don’t feel like they can ask them for help.
 In truth, most parents are more than happy to help their children, wanting them to get on the property ladder and live a comfortable life in a property they own.

 Statistically, taking out a mortgage often works out better than renting, due to the potential for you to pay less per month.
 The deposit usually comes from inheritance, although parents can sometimes gift it earlier on in life if they already have enough saved or have released a certain amount of equity from their own home.

 Most lenders won’t accept a loan to pay off your deposit.
 This is down to the lender being unsure that you’d have enough disposable income to pay back both the loan and the mortgage simultaneously.

 There is no maximum limit on the amount that someone can give you as a gift, with more deposit often giving you better rates, though we know of at least one lender that insists you put in at least 5% deposit from your own income.